What You Don’t Know About TLC’s ‘Say Yes To The Dress’

 Before filming an episode, the bridge’s budget is set in place, and the consultants do the best they can to adhere to the figure.
 Of course, they still present gowns that are much too expensive in order to create a fairy tale scenario.

 One of the show’s brides, Valerie Bowman, revealed that the gowns she couldn’t afford were removed from the area.
 Bowman said the bride is not required to purchase a dress she is presented during filming.
 If she isn’t satisfied with any of the offerings, or can’t afford any of them, she can simply walk away.

 The Brides Pay A LOT Of Money For Those Dresses

 Most people know that wedding dresses aren’t cheap.
-If you’re lucky, you can get a discount or take an advantage of promotional sales and find a dress at Kleinfeld for a minimum of $2,000.
+If you’re lucky, you can get a discount or take advantage of promotional sales and find a dress at Kleinfeld for a minimum of $2,000.
 On average, their gowns cost about $4,500.
-The most expensive dress in the store costs about $30,000.
+Dresses in the store run into the tens of thousands of dollars.

 One Famous Bride Called Off Her Engagement A Month Before Her Episode Aired